 Attempts to commit or commits a felony crime that is not part of murder in the first degree charges that causes the death of another person.

-Second degree murder is also a class A felony in the state of Washington.
+Second degree murder is also a class A felony in Washington state.

 Homicide by abuse occurs when someone acts with an indifference to human life and causes the death of a child or person under the age of sixteen, a developmentally disabled person, or a dependent adult.
 The accused must have also engaged in a pattern of assault or torture towards the child or dependent adult.
 This crime is also a class A felony and may result in a prison sentence.

-Manslaughter in the first degree is caused when a person recklessly causes the death of someone else or intentionally or unlawfully kills an unborn child by inflicting harm on the child’s mother.
+Manslaughter in the first degree is caused when a person recklessly causes death to someone else or unlawfully or intentionally kills an unborn child by causing harm on the child’s mother.
 This crime is also a class A felony.

 Manslaughter in the second degree is caused when a person acts with criminal negligence and causes the death of another person as a result.
 This crime is a class B felony, which is less serious than other homicide charges, but still should not be taken lightly.

-If you have been charged with murder, manslaughter, or homicide by abuse, don’t wait to contact an experienced Seattle homicide attorney at the Law Offices of Kevin Trombold.
-The sooner that you contact the Law Offices of Kevin Trombold, the sooner you can have a team of knowledgeable attorneys defending your rights and fighting for the best possible outcome for your case.
+If you have received a murder charge, manslaughter, or homicide by abuse, don’t wait to contact one of our experienced Seattle homicide attorneys at the Law Offices of Kevin Trombold.
+The sooner that you contact the Law Offices of Kevin Trombold, the sooner you can have a team of knowledgeable attorneys defending your rights and always on your side to fight for your case.

 AGGRESSIVE, FORMIDABLE DEFENSE

-By far, the majority of homicides are not murders in the state of Washington.
+By far, the majority of homicides are not murders in Washington state.
 If you are accused of taking someone’s life, it may have happened accidentally, or you may have been acting to defend yourself and/or others.
-In the greater Seattle area, if you are charged with committing any homicide, experienced Seattle homicide attorney Kevin Trombold will review the particulars of your case and develop an aggressive, formidable homicide defense on your behalf.
+Around the greater Seattle area, if you are charged with committing any homicide, experienced Seattle homicide attorney Kevin Trombold will review the particulars of your case and develop an aggressive, formidable homicide defense on your behalf.
 Attorney Kevin Trombold has for Seattle-area clients for more than twenty years.
 He is thoroughly familiar with the homicide law and the laws on murder in this state.
 His reputation and record speak for themselves.

 EMAIL OR CALL TODAY

 A homicide charge is perhaps the most severe criminal charge you can face.
-In fact, a homicide charge can ruin your life unless you get the right help fast from the right criminal defense attorney.
-Experienced Seattle criminal defense attorney Kevin Trombold and his legal staff work swiftly and aggressively to investigate homicides and protect the rights of clients.
-With over twenty years of experience and a reputation for legal excellence respected by Seattle-area judges, prosecutors, and peers, defense attorney Kevin Trombold routinely wins not guilty verdicts, dismissals, and reduced charges.
-If you are charged with a homicide in or near the Seattle area, contact the Law Offices of Kevin Trombold by calling 206-382-9200 as quickly as possible for a no-cost initial consultation.
+In fact, a homicide charge can ruin your life if you don’t get the proper help promptly from the correct criminal defense attorney.
+Kevin Trombold and his legal staff work all work swiftly and aggressively so they can investigate each client case in-depth.
+If you are charged with homicide around the Seattle area, call the Law Offices of Kevin Trombold at by calling 206-382-9200 promptly for a consultation.